seratch/testgenerator/readme.md

 }
 ```

-Also for classes with type-import:
+Also for classes which import other types:

 ```scala
 package com.example